lilymbest/RAM-IT/README.md

 * Allow techs to "resolve" (delete) a ticket.
 ---
+### Stretch Goals
+---
+* Allow Techs to have a clock in page to keep track of how many hours they've worked in that day
+* Allow customers to see their submitted ticket for confirmation
+---
 ### User Stories
 ---
 * As a tech I would like to login and be able to see all incoming customer tickets